-The GDPR restricts our actions regarding Personal Data to specified lawful purposes to ensure that we Process Personal Data fairly and without adversely affecting the Data Subject.
-Consequently, the GDPR allows Processing in specific circumstances, which are set out below:
+The Act restricts our actions regarding Personal Information to specified lawful purposes to ensure that we process Personal Information fairly and without adversely affecting the Data Subject.
+Consequently, the Act allows Processing in specific circumstances, which are set out below:

 - the Data Subject has given his or her Consent;